-Second, the division is investing approximately \$590 million from ARPA SLFRF and Capital Projects Fund through the Completing Access to Broadband (CAB), Stop-Gap Solutions, and Broadband Pole Replacement programs as many as 200,000 additional unserved and underserved locations.
+Second, the division is investing approximately \$590 million from ARPA SLFRF and Capital Projects Fund through the Completing Access to Broadband (CAB), Stop-Gap Solutions, and Broadband Pole Replacement programs to serve as many as 200,000 additional unserved and underserved locations.
 The CAB program will allow the division to work directly with counties to identify provider partners through a competitive bidding process.
 The Stop-Gap Solutions program will use line extension and other measures to connect unserved or underserved locations that remain after the GREAT and CAB programs are complete.

-Finally, the division will use BEAD funding to connect high-cost areas, remaining unserved and underserved locations, and community anchor institutions (CAIs) without fiber access.
-The division will seek to use any remaining funds to expand affordability and digital equity efforts.
+Finally, the division will use BEAD funding to connect high-cost areas, remaining unserved and underserved locations, and community anchor institutions (CAIs) without at least one gigabit per second symmetrical broadband access.
+The division will seek to use any remaining funds to expand affordability and digital equity efforts, including digital skills trainings.

 The activities and community engagement detailed in the plan will improve mapping, eliminate barriers, build asset inventories, improve interagency coordination, and enhance workforce planning.
 The division will integrate community feedback and ongoing engagement to address local needs.
-Digital inclusion and literacy programs, to be detailed in the state's Digital Equity Plan, and funding to ensure equitable inclusion will be implemented in parallel with and immediately following these infrastructure builds to align access with digital inclusion.
+Digital inclusion and literacy programs, to be detailed in the State Digital Equity Plan, and funding to ensure equitable inclusion will be implemented in parallel with and immediately following these infrastructure builds to align access with digital inclusion.